thecocode/blog-a-thon/README.md

 - Do not forget to add the tag `CocodeBlogs` to your blog for it to be considered a valid entry.
 - Lastly, `do not plagiarize`.

+### What are the criteria that you look at while deciding winners?

+When selecting the best blogs, we look at the following criteria:
+- **Interesting introduction**: A captivating introduction that piques the reader's interest and draws them in is essential.

+- **Clear explanation**: Your blog's purpose is to explain the chosen topic thoroughly well.
+Regardless of whether the topic is simple or complex, it's important to present it in a way that is easy for readers to understand.

+- **Use of Multimedia**: Incorporating multimedia such as images and videos can provide readers with a broader understanding of the topic.
+However, be careful not to overload your blog with unnecessary multimedia.

+- **Links to external and internal resources**: To aid readers in understanding the topic, consider including links to your own previously written blogs or external resources such as blogs, social media posts, GitHub repositories etc.

+- **Concise conclusion**: Summarizing the key points of your blog is crucial.
+It provides readers with a quick recap of the topic covered.

+- **Length of the blog**: While there is no official minimum length for a blog, we recommend having at least 300-400 words.
+There is no upper limit to how much you can write.

+- **Basic grammatical correctness**: You can use free tools like Grammarly to make sure that your blog does not have any grammatical errors.

+- **Readability**: The goal is to explain the topic using simple language that is easy for readers to understand.

+- **Uniqueness**: While not essential, a unique topic can make your blog stand out from others.
+In a scenario where two blogs are equally well-executed, the uniqueness of the topic may be a deciding factor.

+- **No Plagiarism**: There should be no plagiarism in your blog.
+Any entry plagiarised above the mark of 20% will be disqualified at once.

+Don't worry if this seems overwhelming at first.
+Just get started!

 ### Have any more questions?

 - Ask, any doubt, big or small, on our [**Discord server**](https://discord.gg/WP8BQvrzzc).
 We will be more than happy to assist you!